kenny-dd/knd-v1/README.md

 # knd-website v1
-My first iteration of my personal website
+The first iteration of my personal website